 Streamline for the Bottom Line

-Integrating common product identification and tracking processes all the way upstream to offshore or domestic vendors will help ensure proper visibility and seamless movement of product through the supply chain.
-Using clear and specific labeling requirements and standard case quantities for each shipment and individual item can go a long way to making warehouse and distribution center operations more efficient.
-As with many optimization steps, small efficiencies add up over time making a huge difference in your bottom line.
+Integrating common product identification and tracking processes all the way upstream to offshore or domestic vendors will help ensure proper visibility and the seamless movement of product through the supply chain.
+Enforcing clear and specific labeling requirements and standard case quantities for each shipment and individual item can go a long way toward making warehouse and distribution center operations more efficient.
+As with many optimization steps, small efficiencies add up over time and make a huge difference in your bottom line.

 Don’t Guess — Know

-Always be Optimizing
+Always Be Optimizing

 Work Less, Do More

-Simplify with Samples
+Simplify With Samples

-Cut the Middle Man
+Remove the Middle Man

 Slotting your warehouse based on demand is an incredibly effective way to increase distribution center efficiency.
-As Tony Tyler tells Supply Chain Digest about the process: “Slotting choices should be performed dynamically rather than as a batch process…To do this, you need to place the picks by product in one or more ‘look ahead’ scheduled cycles or waves, usually to match the transportation schedule and transit times.”
+According to Tony Tyler, president and CEO of eF3 Systems, “Slotting choices should be performed dynamically rather than as a batch process.
+To do this, you need to place the picks by product in one or more ‘look ahead’ scheduled cycles or waves, usually to match the transportation schedule and transit times.”